Live Updates: Apple to release iOS 18, other software at WWDC 2024

 Personalized Spatial Audio will now support gaming.

-tvOS received InSight, a feature will allows users to find additional information for specific parts of media, such as which actor is currently on screen.
+tvOS received InSight, a feature that will allows users to find additional information for specific parts of media, such as which actor is currently on screen.

 Apple TV will also now support 21:9 projector aspect ratios.